|

 - Pallas Athene

-- The warrior queen.
+- The warrior queen, the principle of creative intelligence and wisdom.
 An asteroid seen by modern astrologers as significant.
 More about Asteroids.

 - Parallel Aspect (Zodiacal)

-- Planets having equal distance in declination on the same side of the equator.
+- Planets having equal distance in declination on the same side (either north or south) of the celestial equator.
 A similar effect to the conjunction.
-Contra-parallel is the equal distance in declination on opposite sides of the equator and is similar in effect to the opposition aspect.
+Contra-parallel is the equal distance in declination on opposite sides of the celestial equator (i.e. one planet north of the celestial equator and the other south) and is similar in effect to the opposition aspect.

 - Paran